What is Risk?

 Risk can also be defined as the intentional interaction with uncertainty.
 Uncertainty is a potential, unpredictable, and uncontrollable outcome; risk is an aspect of action taken in spite of uncertainty.

 Solution architecture risk isn’t only about security, nor is it inherently good or bad.
 A solution architect makes choices while designing an architecture without knowing the outcome of those choices.
 Uncertainties with possible outcomes that could have negative impacts on the organization need to be identified and managed.
 When the term “risk” is used in practice, it refers to those uncertainties.

 “Risk” in the context of solution architecture risk refers to negative outcomes that might occur as a result of architecture decisions that do not have definitive outcomes.
 Very few things in technology – and in life – have 100% guaranteed outcomes, so there will always be risk to identify.

 Solution Architecture Risk Mantras

 We train solution architects to understand these mantras about solution architecture risk.
-They are foundational in shifting thinking about risks from stomping out security issues – which is a slice of pie, just not the whole – to holistically managing the risk.
+They are foundational in shifting thinking about risks from stomping out security issues – which is a slice of the pie, just not the whole pie – to holistically managing risk.

 - A solution architecture without any risks does not exist.
 If even it were possible, it would be cost-prohibitive to derisk a solution comprehensively.